 However, if your astigmatism correction is higher (a cylinder number greater than +/- 0.75) then you have far fewer choices.
 There aren’t any colored contacts made of modern materials that correct higher astigmatism values, Day says.

 Another option: You could consider getting LASIK for astigmatism and then using plano (non-prescription) color contacts.
 These are purely cosmetic colored contacts that don’t correct vision.
 (But all contact lenses are considered medical devices, and you will need to be fitted for these lenses by an eye care professional.)

 Best colored contacts for astigmatism

 The term “best colored contacts for astigmatism” is relative considering there are so few choices.
-However, here are some options for colored contacts for patients with astigmatism:
+Most of the top brands in contact lenses — including Acuvue — don’t offer toric colored contacts.
+However, here are some options for colored toric contact lenses:

 TORIColors — These monthly color contacts for astigmatism are made by Poly Dev and offer vibrant opaque color.
 They come in four color choices: horizon grey, emerald green, seabreeze blue and golden amber.